 A small island about 70-miles west of Key West is perfect for a day trip out of Key West.
 Dry Tortugas National Park can be reached by plane or boat.
 The National Park is a series of small islands.
 The largest island is home to Fort Jefferson.
 Fort Jefferson is a pre-Civil War fort that was held by the Yankees throughout the Civil War.
 After the war, the fort was used as a prison.
 It is said that the fort is now haunted.

 In addition to exploring the fort, the park offers white sand beaches with a guarantee of small crowds.
 Visitation is limited by the ferry and float planes.
 There is plenty of space along the beaches to lay and enjoy the sunshine.
 There are plenty of snorkeling opportunities along the fort’s seawall and surrounding waters.
 Lobsters, eels and other fish can be found along the reefs.
+150 hooks in the set help you to experience all the excitement of catching fish.

 The best way to explore Dry Tortugas National Park is to spend 3-4 days camping.
 Camping allows visitors time to explore at their own pace and explore the islands after the small crowds (less than 150 people) brought it by the ferry.
 Check out my guide to camping in Dry Tortugas National Park